 For a variety of reasons, parallel computer architecture has recently become one of the most challenging and important areas in Computer Engineering and Software Development.
 It is therefore very important for the students to learn the concepts of parallel computing hardware design and software programming paradigm.
-The topics covered in this course include: shared memory multiprocessors, scalable processors, cache coherence, snoop based multiprocessor HW/SW design, tradeoffs. interconnection network, VLIW architecture and latency tolerance.
+The topics covered in this course include: shared memory multiprocessors, scalable processors, cache coherence, snoop based multiprocessor design, HW/SW tradeoffs, interconnection network, VLIW architecture and latency tolerance.